runnndmc/JS-CheatSheet/strings.md

 console.log(strCopy) ==> ['The', 'Kind', 'Person', 'is', 'Kind']
 ```

->str.split([separator[, limit]])

-separator - (optional) the pattern describing where each split should occur.

-If the separator is omitted, the returned arr contains one element consisting of the entire string

-limit - (optional) A non-negative integer that specifies a limit on the number of substrings to be included in the array

 If included, it splits the string at the pattern but stops when the limit entries have been placed in the array and any leftover text is not included in the array at all.